micz/wp-500px-jsgallery/readme.txt

 == Plugin source files ==

-The current working source files are available at https://github.com/micz/wp-500px-jsgallery/
+The source files repository is available at https://github.com/micz/wp-500px-jsgallery/

 == Help Translating the Plugin ==